 Rock, Paper, Scissors: Positions in Play

 ‘Rock, Paper, Scissors: Positions in Play’ explores a strand of artistic practice in the UAE through the analogy of play.
 Featuring existing works, re-fabrication of “lost” works and new commissions, the exhibition will stage a set of nested questions: where does “playfulness” in artistic practice come from?
 How and where is “play” nurtured?
 What does “play” do?

-The exhibition will present works by five artists who are nationals and long-term residents who call the UAE home: Nujoom Alghanem, Sara Al Haddad, Vikram Divecha, Lantian Xie and Dr. Mohamed Yousif.
+The exhibition presents works by five artists who call the UAE home: Nujoom Alghanem, Sara Al Haddad, Vikram Divecha, Lantian Xie and Dr. Mohamed Yousif.

-The accompanying publication will serve both as an additional site of the exhibition, and as its speculative expansion, with newly commissioned texts by contributors including: Aisha Bilkhair; Reem Fadda and Maisa Al Qassemi; Uzma Rizvi; Osman Samiuddin; and Murtaza Vali.
+The accompanying publication serves both as an additional site of the exhibition, and as its speculative expansion, with newly commissioned texts by contributors including: Aisha Bilkhair; Reem Fadda and Maisa Al Qassemi; Uzma Rizvi; Osman Samiuddin; and Murtaza Vali.
 Artists, architects and creative writers have also been invited to intervene, and respond to the themes of the exhibition, with new commissions by: Ramin Haerizadeh, Rokni Haerizadeh & Hesam Rahmanian; Deepak Unikrishnan; and, WTD Magazine.

 Research for the publication was done in collaboration with Art Jameel.